Using Data Protected with an Azure Key Vault from Linux

 - On your Linux or UNIX machine, install version 1.10.4+ of the SQL Server ODBC driver.

 - Configure an ODBC data source in

 /etc/odbc.inithat connects to your SQL Server instance:

 [SQLSERVER_2016] Driver=Easysoft ODBC-SQL Server SSL Server=machine\sqlserver_instance Database=database_with_always_encrypted_data User=user # This can be a Windows or SQL Server login.
-Password=password Trusted_Connection=Yes # Set this to No for a SQL Server login ColumnEncryption=Enabled KeyStoreAuthentication=KeyVaultClientSecret KeyStorePrincipalId=ac9e3f9b-ed5e-4f11-9746-f1d25cc5867c # The SQL Server ODBC driver's application client ID KeyStoreSecret=wQOFhXY/1yIEUK75j8m/o4IUU7tf3AnVRc3ybO6b3VA # and application secret.
-When using an Azure Key Vault, # you must include these settings and use these values.
+Password=password Trusted_Connection=Yes # Set this to No for a SQL Server login ColumnEncryption=Enabled KeyStoreAuthentication=KeyVaultClientSecret KeyStorePrincipalId=ac9e3f9b-ed5e-4f11-9746-f1d25cc5867c # Your application client ID KeyStoreSecret=wQOFhXY/1yIEUK75j8m/o4IUU7tf3AnVRc3ybO6b3VA # and application secret generated when registering # an App in your Azure portal.

 - Test that you can display the unencrypted data:

 /usr/local/easysoft/unixODBC/bin/isql.sh -v SQLSERVER_2016 SQL> select * from EncryptedTable